How Alexa carved out a place in my Siri-only life

 In short, after tinkering with various form factors and price points, Amazon created an Alexa device that appealed specifically to my needs.
 Some people don’t already have Bluetooth speakers, but due to my job, I’ve had too many, and wasn’t looking to buy another.
 Once Alexa was integrated with a product I could use, and the price was right, I was willing to give it a shot.

 For me, the hook happened to be alarm clock functionality.
 I’ve been ready to replace my iHome clock with something smaller and better, though I wasn’t in any rush.
-When Amazon showed off the Echo Spot in September, I was immediately intrigued: the $130 semi-globe combined the novelty of a programmable color-screen alarm clock with several established Echo features that were appealing, namely Alexa, third-party Alexa Skills, video calling, and actual telephone calling.
+When Amazon showed off the Echo Spot in September, I was immediately intrigued: The $130 semi-globe combined the novelty of a programmable color-screen alarm clock with several established Echo features that were appealing, namely Alexa, third-party Alexa Skills, video calling, and actual telephone calling.
 As soon as the Spot became available through a special holiday deal, I ordered one.

 While this isn’t meant to be a review of the Spot, it’s worth underscoring that Alexa’s AI functionality wasn’t the device’s key selling point for me.
-Like many people, we gave up our dedicated home telephone line in favor of cellular phones, so Spot’s ability to serve as a permanent home-calling solution — without requiring my iPhone to be nearby — was particularly appealing.
+Like many people, my family gave up our dedicated home telephone line in favor of cellular phones, so Spot’s ability to serve as a permanent home-calling solution — without requiring my iPhone to be nearby — was particularly appealing.
 I was also pleasantly surprised to find that the Spot is capable of making two-way video calls both to other Alexa devices and to devices with the Alexa app installed — including FaceTime-capable iPhones and iPads.
 Combined with the alarm clock functionality, the only feature that’s unique to the Spot, these features collectively guaranteed that an Echo of some sort would remain useful in my home.

-Given how many different Alexa devices Amazon now makes, and any differences you may have from my personal situation, it’s a safe bet that your first Alexa product probably won’t be (or wasn’t) an Echo Spot.
+Given how many different Alexa devices Amazon now makes, and the ways your situation may differ from my own, it’s a safe bet that your first Alexa product probably won’t be (or wasn’t) an Echo Spot.
 But the general premise will likely be the same: Alexa will be inside some Amazon device you find appealing, and you’ll buy it once it hits a price point you find appealing, perhaps at a discount.

 When Alexa was first announced, I was unimpressed by its limited capabilities, its reliance on a $200 speaker for communication, and the fact that it was being developed by a retailer that had only a limited reputation for developing hardware, software, and services.
 If Amazon came to constitute a threat, Apple would decimate it… right?
 Wrong.
 Amazon quickly began chipping away at each of Alexa’s disadvantages and turned them around, while Apple flailed.